Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-February 9th, 2022
+February 10th, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-79:
+New in this latest version release-80:

 1.)
-Major updates to the "KopernicusWatchdog" optional config-based bugfix for the "sinking on distant bodies" issue.
-If you are using this, please replace the cfg.
-This new version works in far more scenarios, including many situations not around the stock sun.
-It's also reasonably compatible, though some mods may still need to be updated to be aware of this weird fake celestial tech it uses.
+More situational edge-cases covered by the KopernicusWatchdog config mode.
+In particular, multistar systems and systems with deep trees (moons of moons) are now much better supported.

 Known Bugs: